oracle/ojdbc-extensions/ojdbc-provider-azure/README.md

       </a>
       </td>
       <td>
-      Accepted values are defined in: <a href="#configuring-authentication">
+      Accepted values are defined in: <a href="#configuring-authentication-for-resource-providers">
       Configuring Authentication
       </a>
       <td>